2020 Chicago Bears season: NFC Wild Card Playoffs: at (2) New Orleans Saints

 Both teams punted to start the game, which was followed by Brees' 11-yard touchdown pass to Michael Thomas for the first touchdown.
 The Bears attempted to respond on a trick play in which Montgomery took the snap from the Wildcat formation and handed off to Patterson, who pitched to Trubisky; Trubisky threw to Wims, who dropped the potential score in the end zone.
 The Saints' ensuing drive saw Shelley intercept Brees' pass before it was overturned, though Lutz missed a 50-yard field goal.
 After the Bears punted again, Taysom Hill was hit by Tashaun Gipson as he threw the ball, which Jenkins caught.
 Although Chicago reached the nine-yard line on the following series, Kmet received a controversial unsportsmanlike conduct penalty when he tossed the ball over Saints safety Malcolm Jenkins to field judge Nathan Jones, which was regarded by the official as taunting and pushed the offense back; Santos subsequently made a 36-yard field goal.
 The first half's remaining drives ended with punts.
 Following another Bears punt to begin the second half, the Saints drove 85 yards—aided by a fourth-down neutral zone infraction penalty on Jackson—and score on Latavius Murray's six-yard touchdown pass.
 Further defensive penalties hindered the Bears on the Saints' next possession when Kindle Vildor's holding nullified a 14-yard sack by Mack and Trevathan's pass interference set up New Orleans at Chicago's one-yard line, where Alvin Kamara scored on a run.
 The Bears punted again and the Saints reached their one for the second consecutive drive, though Brees' quarterback sneak on fourth down was short.
 Down 21–3, Chicago drove 99 yards and Trubisky threw a 19-yard touchdown pass to Graham on the final play of the game.

 The defeat ended the Bears' season with an overall record of 8–9.
 In a post-game article, team writer Nathan Smith wrote the organization faced "several questions" about the season, including the six-game losing streak, the defense's struggles as the offense improved, and their 1–7 record against playoff teams.
 Nagy also noted in his press conference that the team needed to "really start figuring out, 'Okay, where are we?
 How do we get better?'
 We know this isn't good enough.
 What we need to do is do everything we can to be able to win a Super Bowl.
 That's the goal.
 The goal is not to make the playoffs."

+This would the Bears last playoff game until 2025.